-In 2011, Commerce City identified more than $1 billion in capital improvements ranging from parks to roads that would be necessary over the next 25 years to meet the needs of a growing community.
+Commerce City has identified nearly $1 billion in capital improvement projects that will be necessary over the next 25 years to meet the needs of a growing community.
 But it’s not just about building projects; operating and taking care of community assets is part of the program too.

 Capital projects typically cost more than $50,000 and are categorized in three ways: